 Travel credit cards give you a line of credit you can use overseas.
-These cards are characterised by the lack of international charges such as currency conversion and international ATM fees.
-Bankwest and GE Money are two popular credit card providers in the travelling community, the 28 Degrees MasterCard and Bankwest Platinum range of credit cards let you make purchases (including contactless payments) in Belgium and you won’t pay the additional 3% for spending outside Australia.
-What’s more, credit cards give you an interest free period on purchases (you must pay your balance back by the statement due date) and extra perks like free travel insurance when you buy your return ticket with your card.
+These cards are characterised by the lack of international charges such as currency conversion fees.
+Bankwest and GE Money are two popular credit card providers in the travelling community, the Latitude 28° Global Platinum Mastercard and Bankwest Platinum range of credit cards let you make purchases (including contactless payments) in Belgium and you won't pay the additional 3% for spending outside Australia.
+What's more, credit cards give you an interest free period on purchases (you must pay your balance back by the statement due date) and extra perks like free travel insurance when you buy your return ticket with your card.

-- Tip: Although Bankwest waive international ATM fees on their Platinum credit cards, it’s advised you don’t use your credit card for ATM withdrawals as this transaction is a cash advance.
+Tip: Although the Latitude 28° Global Platinum Mastercard waives international ATM fees, it's advised you don't use your credit card for ATM withdrawals as this transaction is a cash advance.

 Using traveller's cheques